 As for actual remedies for this problem, Grimes suggested that there has previously been a conversation about hiring an ADA coordinator, who would focus on the physical layout of the campus and perhaps provide services such as a sign language interpreter for students who are hard of hearing.
 This is something that Grimes wants leadership to consider more heavily.

-Additionally, Nolden stated that aside from the bigger renovations, his team will be undertaking some smaller projects identified in the accessibility study over this academic year.
+Additionally, Nolden said aside from the bigger renovations, his team will be undertaking some smaller projects identified in the accessibility study over this academic year.

 Eleanor Lindenmayer • Oct 5, 2024 at 3:01 pm